© 2018 – 2021 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

 A child sits with his or her back to an adult experimenter, and listens to the sound of a toy that the adult is holding.
 Without turning around to look at the toy, the child has to guess.
 What is it?

 The child plays two rounds of this game, and then the adult explains that she must leave the room for moment.
 She sets down the next toy on a table behind the child, and reminds the child not to peek while she is away.
-When she returns, she says, they will resume the game.
+She explains to the child that they will resume playing the game when she returns.

-Typically, most children in this situation can’t resist.
+How do children respond to the Temptation Resistance task?
+Typically, most kids can’t resist.
 They peek.
 And that was the case in the current experiment: About two-thirds of the children turned around and looked.
-But the purpose of this procedure is to see what kids will do next.
-When they’re asked, will they confess their transgression?
-Or will they lie about it?

 1. The adult returns, and tells the child about the consequences of peeking.